xan1242/XNFSMusicPlayer/KNOWNISSUES.md

 - LACK OF UNICODE SUPPORT - difficulties due to IniReader and the game itself, in short, this means no special characters in any string (including paths)

 - game gets delayed upon connecting to an online stream -- needs a separate thread for playback startup to avoid

 - rare sudden volume changes

 - disconnect upon long pauses of online streams - this is in fact normal behavior as the buffer runs out
-- some random unpausing between menu changing in pause menu - game's own bug (MW only)

 - sometimes it's super loud when changing ingame volume when increasing from 0 to 1 bar - this is because it switches from playing ambiance to playing regular music, BASS library has no time to start before game tells it to go low volume

 - no low pass filter (during SpeedBreaker) - not a big deal IMO :)

 - multi line SHOUTcast metadata is a a bit glitchy (overlapping text)

 as of 1.8:

-- changing audio device during playback doesn't update BASS device until it's reinitialized, while the game audio does get updated
+- changing audio device during playback doesn't update BASS device until it's reinitialized, while the game audio does get updated - (08/2022 - this is because BASS opens its own audio stream under the same process, as it's revealed by PipeWire)
 - sample rate update during interactive music happens before the previous part ends - currently unavoidable without writing some slow code...
 - Carbon - can occasionally keep playing same parts in Canyon races, restart fixes it
 - Carbon - Canyon music type override doesn't stick in Stage 2 during boss races